Stephen Burch's Birding & Dragonfly Website

 For flight shots, switching focus search off can be useful to prevent the focus going haywire, either before lock is achieved or during tracking.
 For all other occasions best to leave focus search on, otherwise nothing may happen when you try to autofocus!

-EF 400mm F4 DO Review
+Canon EF 400mm F4 DO Review

 Initially when I acquired the EOS350D & EF 400f5.6 in summer 2006, I was amazed by the step up in quality that the DSLR provides compared with my earlier digiscoping efforts.
 Over the next two years, I managed to obtain some quite reasonable pics with this combination, especially when it was possible to get close enough to the subject!